 Fig. 3.
-The dynamics of the inflation rates (% a year) in Japan, 1980-2013

-Note: The black circles denote the years with negative values (i.e., the deflation years).

-Data source: IMF 2014.
+Dynamics of the inflation rates (% a year) in Japan, 1980-2015 Note: Black circles denote years with negative values (i.e., deflation years).
+Data source: IMF 2017.
 Calculated using consumer prices index.

 After the Second World War, this was the first case when a developed economy suffered from the consumer deflation.
-It was considered an achievement when in some years they succeeded to raise inflation by means of massive credit expansion.
-The Japanese Prime Minister Shinzō Abe aims at reaching the inflation target of 2 per cent.
-At present (late 2014) due to efficient measures Japan has almost reached this level (e.g., in July, 2014 the prices grew by 0.7 per cent year on year, and in August 2014 compared to August 2013 the prices grew by 3.1 per cent).
-But how long will this trend persist?
-And most important, what will be the cost of this inflation?
-The situation would seem absurd to the countries suffering from inflation but the measures taken by the Bank of Japan and the Japanese Government are really amazing in terms of their scale.
+It was considered as an achievement when in some years they succeeded to raise inflation by means of massive credit expansion.
+The Japanese Prime Minister Shinzō Abe aimed at reaching the inflation target of 2 per cent.
+Until now Japan has not achieved this goal.
+And most important, the cost of the measures aimed to provoke such rate of inflation was very high.3 The situation would seem absurd to the countries suffering from inflation but the measures taken by the Bank of Japan and the Japanese Government are really amazing in terms of their scale.
 The most surprising is that despite numerous programs of stimulating economy and astronomic sums of money spent for these purposes and for bank rescue and despite the fact that the Japan public debt is, perhaps, the highest among the developed countries, the economic growth in Japan has still remained rather weak for two decades.
-Sometimes it is followed by the decline in production (as it happens in 2014).
+Sometimes it was interrupted by the decline in production (as it happened in 2014).
 In the period from 2003 to 2007, the general rise gave impetus to a moderate increase but later the crisis had nearly brought about the collapse of the Japanese export and industry.
 Thus, in Japan one can observe an 'inverted' stagflation.
 The economists generally fail to identify the causes of this prolonged 'Japanese disease' (see, e.g., Hilsenrath 2010).
 In 1998, to describe this situation Paul Krugman used the term 'the liquidity trap' which had been introduced by Keynes.
-This term describes a situation when monetary instruments including lending rates and currency emission do not work and do not stimulate the demand (Krugman 2013).
-Now he considers (not without reason) that other Western economies have also fallen into such a trap.
+This term describes a situation when monetary instruments including lending rates and currency emission do not work and do not stimulate the demand (Krugman 2013b).4 Now he considers (not without reason) that other Western economies have also fallen into such a trap.
 But this does not explain much.
-The mechanism of such trap is not clear, Krugman's recommendations which the experts call 'blowing bubbles' (Nikolskiy 2013; Whitney 2013) seem dangerous.
-The bubbles tend to burst and are rather costly.
+The mechanism of such trap is not clear, Krugman's recommendations which the experts call 'recommendations to blow bubbles' (Nikolskiy 2013; Whitney 2013) seem dangerous.5 The bubbles tend to burst and are rather costly.

 On the whole, the situation seems rather mysterious.
-There are many factors contributing to increasing debt, namely: credit rates decrease to the limit (zero), the Central Bank performs all kinds of open market operations (accumulates debt securities with the purpose of creating additional money liquidity), high costs for the state and low profit from the taxes, etc. There are other stimulating actions (in particular, reduction in taxes and tax increase, direct money distribution, changes in banking rules, etc.).
+There are many factors, that should promote inflation namely: credit rates decrease to the limit (zero), the Central Bank performs all kinds of open market operations (accumulates debt securities with the purpose of creating additional money liquidity), high costs for the state and low profit from the taxes, etc. There are other stimulating actions (in particular, reduction in taxes, direct money distribution, changes in banking rules, etc.).
 But the long-expected inflation does not start.
 But at the same time, other indicators in Japan are quite good, for example, the high standard of living and life expectancy.
 And there is also significant scientific and technological progress.